apache/incubator-devlake/backend/python/pydevlake/README.md

 This stream will collect raw user data, e.g. as parsed JSON objects, extract this raw data as your tool-specific user model, then convert them into domain-layer user models.

-It is possible to have a stream that produce several domain models of different types from a single tool model.
-In that case, declare the list of possible domain model types in a class attribute `domain_models` (plural) instead of a single domain model type in the `domain_model` (singular) class attribute.
+The `tool_model` class attribute declares the tool model class that is extracted by this strem.
+The `domain_types` class attribute is a list of domain types this stream is about.

 The `collect` method takes a `state` dictionary and a context object and yields tuples of raw data and new state.
 The last state that the plugin yielded for a given connection will be reused during the next collection.